IN THIS ARTICLE

 What should I discuss with my healthcare provider before taking torsemide (Demadex)?

-Do not use this medication if you are allergic to torsemide, or if you are unable to urinate.
+You should not use this medication if you are allergic to torsemide or if you are unable to urinate

 It is not known whether torsemide passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.